The Scoop On Baby Shower Etiquette Rules

 3b) When is it okay to have another shower if you were already given one for a previous child?

 This is a tricky one.
-People have different views regarding this issue.
+People have different views regarding this situation.
 In general, it is okay to have another shower if your children are 4 or more years apart (the logic being, styles have changed, items such as swings and strollers may be old or damaged, or the parents-to-be may have gotten rid of previous baby supplies- especially if it is a "surprise pregnancy!)

 It is also acceptable to have a 2nd shower if your child is a different gender from your previous child.